Mark-R-5388/Active-Directory/README.md

 ![Step 57](./images/active_directory_step_57.png)

-Open up your netowrk settings and check that all the IP address information is the same.
+Open up your network settings and check that all the IP address information is the same.
 Just a nice double check.
 Before we log out as Administrator and log in as our user.

 ![Step 58](./images/active_directory_step_58.png)